 INSTRUCTIONS

-- Add all of the ingredients to a food processor (this recipe does not work well in a blender, even a high powered one), starting off with only half of the salt.
-Blend it all up until smooth then taste and add more salt as needed.
+- Add all of the ingredients to a food processor (this recipe does not work well in a blender, even a high-powered one), starting off with only half of the salt.
+Blend it all up until smooth, then taste and add more salt as needed.
 Blend to incorporate it after each addition.
-Remember that this is feta so it should have quite a salty edge.
-I like to use a full 2 teaspoons in mine.
+Remember that this is feta so it should be quite salty.
+I use the full 2 teaspoons in mine.

-- Serve straight from the blender, or pack into a container and refrigerate for a few hours for a firmer, spreadable cheese.
-If you want to be able to turn it out for use on a cheese board, line the container with cling-wrap so that you can easily remove it once it's set.
+- Serve straight from the food processor, or pack into a container, cover, and refrigerate for a few hours for a firmer, spreadable cheese.
+If you want to be able to turn it out for use on a cheese board, line the container with cling wrap so that you can easily remove it once it's set.

 For firm, cube-able vegan feta

-- Line an oven proof pan/dish with baking parchment.
-A square or rectangular shaped pan/dish is best if you want to be able to cut perfect cubes once it's ready.
+- Once you have processed the cheese mixture, line a small oven-proof pan/dish with baking parchment.
+A square or rectangular-shaped pan/dish is best if you want to be able to cut perfect cubes once it's ready.
 A loaf pan will work well.
 It doesn't matter if the cheese doesn't fill the container.
 You just need the cheese to be between 1 and 2 inches deep once it's in there.

-- Spoon the cheese from the food processor into the oven proof dish and push it down well and evenly.
-Refrigerate for at least 2 hours (or overnight is fine).
-This step is important.
-If you don't refrigerate before baking, the coconut oil can separate a little on the bottom while cooking.
+- Spoon the cheese from the food processor into the dish and push it down well and evenly.
+Refrigerate for at least 2 hours (or overnight).
+This step is very important so don't skip it.

-- Preheat oven to 400°F (200 °C) and once at temperature, remove the cheese from the fridge and bake uncovered for 35 minutes.
+- Once the cheese has been well refrigerated, preheat oven to 400°F (200 °C).
+Once heated to temperature, remove the cheese from the fridge and bake uncovered for 35 minutes.

 - Remove from the oven.
 It will be puffy, a bit soft and bubbly but will set again as it cools.
-Allow to cool, then refrigerate for at least 4 hours (or overnight) before cubing or crumbling.
+Allow to cool to room temperature and then refrigerate for at least 4 hours (or overnight) before cubing or crumbling.

 NOTES